folkvir/cache-replacement/README.md

 ![Keep Calm and Clear Cache](./src/utils/images/kccc.png)

-Do you want a specific in-memory cache ?
+Do you want a specific in-memory cache with get access in O(1) ?
 With a specific replacement policy ?
 This is the right place.

-**Motivation:** Always provide fast access to data with a specific replacement policy
+**Motivation:** Provide fast access (get in O(1)) to data with a specific replacement policy

 By default we implemented some replacement policies:
 * **FIFO**: First In First Out, the first value cached is replaced.